yangshun/tech-interview-handbook/preparing/README.md

 ### Review your CS101

 If you have been out of college for a while, it is highly advisable to review CS fundamentals — Algorithms and Data Structures.
-Personally, I prefer to review as I practice, so I scan through my college notes and review the various algorithms as I work algorithm problems from LeetCode and Cracking the Coding Interview.
+Personally, I prefer to review as I practice, so I scan through my college notes and review the various algorithms as I work on algorithm problems from LeetCode and Cracking the Coding Interview.

 This [interviews repository](https://github.com/kdn251/interviews) by Kevin Naughton Jr. served as a quick refresher for me.